star-juniors/star-juniors.github.io/tutorials/data_on_sdcc.md

   - *local* - distributed disks (on a specific server), we use xrootd for access
   - *NFS* (network file storage) - shared disks, we can access directly
   - *HPSS* (high performance storage system) - tape storage, relevant for "more exotic" or older data

-< --
+{: .highlight }
-> "Analyze 500 GeV proton-proton data from Run17, select BHT1 trigger.
+"Analyze 500 GeV proton-proton data from Run17, select BHT1 trigger.
 Find their luminosity for me."

 ## Act 1